apache/trafficcontrol/blueprints/layered-profile-server.md

 | order           | bigint               | required    | the order in which a profile is applied to a server      |

 **API constraints**
-- In API 5.0, GET /servers object profile and profileId fields to be arrays, but a PUT or POST with multiple values returns a 400 error.
+- In API 4.0, GET /servers object profile and profileId fields to be arrays, but a PUT or POST with multiple values returns a 400 error.
   The UI may or may not display a list (which can only add 1), the client implements handling multiple, and the API is documented to potentially return multiple and how their Parameters must be applied.
-- In API 6.0 (or possibly 5.0 in the following TC major version wherein API 4.0 is removed), this feature is actually implemented, and multiple profiles can be assigned, are displayed in the UI, etc.
+- In API 5.0 (or in the following TC major version wherein API 4.0 is removed), this feature is actually implemented, and multiple profiles can be assigned, are displayed in the UI, etc.

 The only disadvantage to splitting it across mulitple version is a little delay to get the feature deployed.
 But the advantage is that it solves both concerns: